Hyundai Creta: Thailand

+The second-generation Creta was introduced in Thailand on 17 March 2022.
+Imported from Indonesia, trim levels offered are SE and SEL with the Smartstream 1.5-litre petrol engine.
+The Creta was re-introduced on 5 July 2023, with four trim levels offered are Trend, Style, Style Plus and Smart.
+The limited-edition Creta Black Edition was available limited to 50 units.
+The special edition Creta Alpha went on sale on 23 August 2024 to replace the Black Edition model.

+The facelifted model was introduced at Bangkok International Motor Show 2025 on 24 March 2025, with the sole N Line variant.

 Vietnam

-The second-generation Creta was introduced in the country on 15 March 2022.
-It is imported from Indonesia and it will be assembled locally from 2023.
-The Vietnamese-market Creta is offered in three trim levels: the entry-level Standard, the mid-grade Special and the top-spec Premium, it uses the Smartstream 1.5-litre petrol engine and it will indirectly replace the Kona.
+The second-generation Creta was introduced in Vietnam on 15 March 2022.
+It is imported from Indonesia and started local assembly in 2023.
+The Vietnamese-market Creta is offered in three trim levels: the entry-level Standard, the mid-grade Special and the top-spec Premium, it uses the Smartstream 1.5-litre petrol engine and indirectly replaced the Kona.